dalehamel/mctop-tool-example/docs/00600-mctop-bcc-tool.md

 # Getting started on a bcc tool

-To make a fully-featured port of `mctop`, `bpftrace` wouldn't quite fit the bill, as it doesn't have quite the same flexibility as python when it comes to post-processing data.
+To make a fully-featured port of `mctop`, `bpftrace` wouldn't quite fit the bill, as it doesn't have quite the same flexibility as Python when it comes to post-processing data.

 ## USDT example